You probably already know that Google uses about 200 ranking factors in their algorithm…

 72. Terms of Service and Privacy Pages: These two pages help tell Google that a site is a trustworthy member of the internet.

-73. Duplicate Content On-Site: Duplicate pages and meta information across your site may bring down all of your page’s visibility.
+73. Duplicate Meta Information On-Site: Duplicate meta information across your site may bring down all of your page’s visibility.

 74. Breadcrumb Navigation: This is a style of user-friendly site-architecture that helps users (and search engines) know where they are on a site: